Chimera-tools/ChimPipe/docs/source/manual.rst

 * annotation.gtf.junctions.log – indexer log file (not needed)

 .. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads.
 Use the option ``-t <threads>``, where **threads** is the number of available CPUs.

-.. warning:: The transcriptome index has to be placed in the same folder as the genome annotation to be used by ChimPipe.

 .. _input-similarity: